 I discussed my concerns about changing accountants with SJD.
 It appeared that the cost of change is zero and they would sort out all the transfer issues.
 I would obviously have to pay any outstanding costs with my previous accountant, which didn't amount to much, as most work is done around the year-end.

-1. Nearly all of their clients are contractors, freelancers and consultants.
-So what I hear you ask?
-Well what this meant for me was they had heard just about every question I chose to ask about a hundred times already and knew the answers immediately – this filled me with confidence.
+- Nearly all of their clients are contractors, freelancers, and consultants.
+What this meant for me was they had heard just about every question I wanted to ask and knew the answers immediately - this filled me with confidence.

-2. They know what contractors lives are like and are always there, they weren’t out meeting larger more important clients or auditing companies.
+- They know what contractors lives are like and are always there, they weren't out meeting larger or more important clients, or auditing companies.

-3. They have offices everywhere and indeed had an office near me.
+- They have offices everywhere and indeed had an office near me.
 Being local is vitally important to me.
-I like to know should the need arise I can always pop in and have a chat, especially if I don’t understand something.
+I like to know that, should the need arise, I can always pop in and have a chat, especially if I don't understand something.

-5. They knew all about the latest legislation that would affect contractors and indeed emailed me before I called about key changes, they also text me when special dates were due.
+- They knew all about the latest legislation that would affect contractors and emailed me before I called about key changes.
+They also text me when special dates were due.

-For me the move was easy, as I say there is nothing wrong with using a traditional shop front firm, they delivered on what they promised but I just got the feeling I was a square peg in a round hole.”
+For me the move was easy.
+There is nothing wrong with using a traditional shop front firm - they delivered on what they promised.
+I just got the feeling I was a square peg in a round hole."